SELF-CARE; CHALLENGE OR NOT?

 WHAT ABOUT YOU?

 How do you prioritize your self-care and health in your day?
 Would a challenge be helpful to you as well?
-What are some of the things you can share with us that have helped you make yourself and your care a priority?
+What things can you share with us that have helped you prioritize yourself and your care?

 Disclaimer: This blog is for general information purposes only.
 Furthermore, the information in this blog is not a substitute for medical advice – always consult a licensed healthcare professional for advice on your specific condition.